altreact/archbk/README.md

   at the Recovery screen press Ctrl-D (there's no prompt - you have to know to do it). confirm switching to developer mode by pressing enter, and the laptop will reboot and reset the system.
 This takes about 15-20 minutes.
   Note: After enabling developer mode, you will need to press Ctrl-D each time you boot, or wait 30 seconds to continue booting.

 Download the script, and move it to the root of your Downloads folder

   1) Click the green "Clone or download button at the top-right hand side of the page, then clik the blue "Download ZIP" button.
   2) open the "archbk-master.zip" file, open the "archbk-master" folder, then drag and drop the "make-archbk_drv.sh" into your "Downloads" folder.

-  3) press "ctrl + alt + t" (this brings up the crosh shell)
+  3) press "ctrl + alt + t", then enter "shell"

-Crosh Shell commands

-*Everything in quotes is ment to be entered into the Crosh Shell*

-  4) "cd" (makes sure you are in you "home" directory. "makes it easier to navigate to the Downloads directory")
-  5) "cd Downloads" (navigates to your Downloads directory using the crosh shell)
-  6) "sudo su" . (gives you root access - the script cannot do it's thing, unless it's ran root access)
-  7) "sh make-archbk_drv.sh" (this runs the script)
+  4) "sudo sh ~/Downloads/make-archbk_drv.sh" (this runs the script as root. no root, and the script can't do it's thing)
-  8) Follow the instructions the scrip gives you (The script will let you kows if something is funky) 8.5) Let the scrpt do it's thing.
+  5) Follow the instructions the scrip gives you (The script will let you kows if something is funky) 5.5) Let the scrpt do it's thing.
-  9) enjoy!

-Features:

-  * Install from previous Arch Linux ARM download option (eliminating the need for an internet connection / downloading the operating system every time the script runs.)
+  6) boot Arch Linux ARM enjoy!

+  username: root
+  password: root

+To install Arch Linux ARM to internal flash memory:

+  1) follow instructions above to install Arch Linux ARM on a SDcard / USB drive.
+  2) create a chromeos recovery media device (https://goo.gl/FfCQkC)
+  3) safely eject all usb storage devices (USB drives, SDcards)
+  4) boot Arch Linux ARM (username: root , password: root)
+  5) "sh make-arch_drv.sh"

 Upcomming features:

   * Run this script from any device, to create a USB drive / SD card / microSD card that will let you run Arch Linux ARM on the Samsung Series 3 ARM Chromebook.

-  * Install to internal flash memory (in order to do this, you must run the script from a removable storage device with Arch Linux ARM installed on it.)

 Possible helper scripts

   * Script that automates the install of MATE Desktop Environment https://mate-desktop.org/ to make the volume and brightness keys work with MATE, to remap the search key as the caps lock key, ect, based on the instructions found here: https://calvin.me/arch-linux-samsung-arm-chromebook/

-  Do you have any questions, comments, and/or concerns?
-  Feedback is welcomed and encoraged.
-  Send me an email: altreact@gmail.com